khyleflores/my-portfolio/README.md

 ![Navigation screenshot](/assets/images/website-screenshots/screenshot-1.png)

-To go to the section you want to access, click one of list in the navigation.
+To go to the section you want to access, click one of the lists in the navigation.
 This will direct you to that section of the page.

 On My Work section, hover on one of the images and you will see the opacity of it changes.
 This means that this is the work you will access once clicked.

 ![My work section screenshot](/assets/images/website-screenshots/screenshot-2.png)

- When you click this, the deployed application of that selected work will open in an new tab.
+ When you click this, the deployed application of that selected work will open in a new tab.

  ![New page with deployed application screenshot](/assets/images/website-screenshots/screenshot-3.png)

  On the Contact Me section, there are lists of links where viewers will be able to access my Twitter, Github, and Linked In.
- To access, click on of the choices and this will open in a new tab.
+ To access, click on one of the choices and this will open in a new tab.

  ![Contact Me screenshot](/assets/images/website-screenshots/screenshot-4.png)